marcelotduarte/cx_Freeze/doc/src/bdist_msi.rst

        to the file containing the data.
    * - .. option:: summary_data
-     - dictionary of data to include in MSI summary information stream (allowable keys are "author", "comments", "keywords")
+     - dictionary of data to include in MSI summary information stream (allowable keys are "author", "comments", and "keywords").
    * - .. option:: directories
-     - list of directories that should be created during installation
+     - list of directories that should be created during installation.
    * - .. option:: environment_variables
-     - list of environment variables that should be added to the system during installation
+     - list of environment variables that should be added to the system during installation.
    * - .. option:: initial_target_dir
-     - defines the initial target directory supplied to the user during installation; in order to specify a target directory of "XYZ" in the default program directory use "[ProgramFiles64Folder]\XYZ" or "[ProgramFilesFolder]\XYZ" (for the default 64-bit or non-64 bit locations, respectively)
+     - defines the initial target directory supplied to the user during installation; to specify a target directory of "XYZ" in the default program directory use "[ProgramFiles64Folder]\XYZ" or "[ProgramFilesFolder]\XYZ" (for the default 64-bit or non-64-bit locations, respectively).
    * - .. option:: install_icon
-     - path of icon to use for the add/remove programs window that pops up during installation
+     - path of icon to use for the add/remove programs window that pops up during installation.
    * - .. option:: product_code
-     - define the product code for the package that is created
+     - define the product code for the package that is created.
    * - .. option:: target_name
-     - specifies the name of the file that is to be created; if the name ends with ".msi" then it is used verbatim, otherwise information about program version and platform will be added to the installer name
+     - specifies the name of the file that is to be created; if the name ends with ".msi" then it is used verbatim, otherwise, information about the program version and platform will be added to the installer name.
    * - .. option:: upgrade_code
      - define the GUID of the upgrade code for the package that is created;
-       this is used to force removal of any packages created with the same upgrade code prior to the installation of this one; the valid format for a GUID is {XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX} where X is a hex digit.
+       this is used to force the removal of any packages created with the same upgrade code before the installation of this one; the valid format for a GUID is {XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX} where X is a hex digit.
        Refer to `Windows GUID
        <https://docs.microsoft.com/en-us/windows/win32/api/guiddef/ns-guiddef-guid>`_.